-- No issuance or repayment of equity securities. - The parent company has not repurchased its equity securities except for its 100%-owned subsidiary, Anscor Consolidated Corporation (Anscorcon) which todate owns 1,282,826,746 shares of Anscor. - No contingent assets or liabilities since the last annual balance sheet date. - No material contingencies and any event or transactions that are material to the understanding of the operating results of the current interim period. - No events that will trigger direct or contingent financial obligations that is material to the company, including any default or acceleration of an obligation. - No material off-balance sheet transactions, arrangements, obligations (including contingent obligations) and other relationships of the company with unconsolidated entities of other persons created during the reporting period. - There are no material events subsequent to the end of the interim period that have not been reflected in the financial statements for the interim.
+- No issuance or repayment of equity securities. - The parent company has not repurchased its equity securities except for its 100%-owned subsidiary, Anscor Consolidated Corporation (Anscorcon) which todate owns 1,285,901,246 shares of Anscor.
+During nine months of 2018, Anscorcon purchased 3.1 million Anscor shares amounting P18.5 million. - No contingent assets or liabilities since the last annual balance sheet date. - No material contingencies and any event or transactions that are material to the understanding of the operating results of the current interim period. - No events that will trigger direct or contingent financial obligations that is material to the company, including any default or acceleration of an obligation. - No material off-balance sheet transactions, arrangements, obligations (including contingent obligations) and other relationships of the company with unconsolidated entities of other persons created during the reporting period. - There are no material events subsequent to the end of the interim period that have not been reflected in the financial statements for the interim.